einsxiao/django/README.rst

+# Django for ovowagtail
+some minor fixes were made to fit for ovowagtail,

+# Django
 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.